-Eric Pritchett: Yeah, thanks so much for that great intro.
-I think the thing you take away from that is that I must be older, for sure, to be having done all those things.
+Eric Pritchett: Yes, thanks so much for that great intro.
+I think the thing you take away from that is that I must be older to be able to have done all those things (laughs).

 Eric Pritchett: That’s correct.
-So I’m the President and the Chief Operating Officer and, like any classic start-up, I look after CFO duties and some other things as well.
+I’m the President and the Chief Operating Officer and, like any classic start-up, I look after CFO duties and some other things as well.
 We’re just heading into our Series A now.
-We’ve just gone over 60 employees and we’ve got some nice momentum with some great Fortune 500 logos that are in the product now and committed to the company as customers.
-So it’s a super exciting SaaS leadership position at a company with some just really great, dynamic passionate co-founders and we’re very excited about the kind of talent we’ve brought into the team, including some former consultants that are taking the leap into our start-up.
-And it’s a fun project right now, and it’s exciting, the momentum we have right now.
+We’ve just gone over 60 employees and we’ve got some nice momentum with some great Fortune 500 logos that are in the product now, and committed to the company as customers.
+It’s a super exciting SaaS leadership position at a company with some really great, dynamic, passionate co-founders and we’re very excited about the talent we’ve brought into the team, including some former consultants that are taking the leap into our start-up.
+It’s a fun project right now, and it’s exciting, the momentum we have right now.

-Ken Kanara: So that’s really cool.
-Okay.
-So help me understand this a little bit better.
-So Terzo is essentially kind of like, if I think about like a customer relationship management software, this is basically for vendors, right?
+Ken Kanara: That’s really cool.
+Help me understand this a little bit better.
+Terzo is essentially, if I think about a customer relationship management software, this is basically for vendors, right?

-Ken Kanara: So that’s really interesting.
-And also almost a little bit surprising to me that it’s kind of taken this long, just given where technology is, for someone to kind of get out there and really kind of tackle this big problem.
+Ken Kanara: That’s really interesting.
+It’s also almost a little bit surprising to me that it’s taken this long, given where technology is, for someone to get out there and really tackle this big problem.
 Why do you suppose that is?

-Eric Pritchett: So I’m going to tell you something funny.
-In Terzo, I’m like one of the only very early, like OG people who will like admit that I didn’t invent this whole thing, right?
+Eric Pritchett: I’m going to tell you something funny.
+In Terzo, I’m one of the only very early, OG people who will admit that I didn’t invent this whole thing, right?